AdiPratama15/Auto-Answer-of-Netcat-Calculator-Using-Python/README.md

-# Auto-Answer-of-Netcat-Calculator-Using-Pyhton
+# Auto-Answer-of-Netcat-Calculator-Using-Python

 ## Description
-Auto Reply an Answer of Netcat Calculator Using Pyhton auto reply an answer for a few questions from netcat respond. nc host port
+Auto Reply an Answer of Netcat Calculator Using Python auto reply an answer for a few questions from netcat respond. nc host port